prepare.blog

 Vertical Shelving and Racking

-Vertical shelving for supplies is the single highest-impact upgrade for most homes.
-You’re converting dead wall space into organized, accessible storage.
+Vertical shelving is the single highest-impact upgrade for most homes.
+You’re converting dead wall space into organized, accessible storage, and the difference is dramatic.

 Wire chrome shelving (the kind you see in restaurant kitchens) supports 250–350 lbs per shelf, ventilates well, and assembles without tools.
 It’s ideal for garages and basements.
 Heavy-duty plastic resin shelving is lighter, won’t rust, and works better in humid environments where metal corrodes.
-Wall-mounted track shelving is the best option for renters — you’ll leave a few screw holes to patch when you move out, but you gain adjustable shelf heights without a freestanding footprint.
+Wall-mounted track shelving is your best bet if you’re renting — you’ll leave a few screw holes to patch when you move out, but you gain adjustable shelf heights without a freestanding footprint.

 Space shelves 14–16 inches apart to optimize for 5-gallon bucket height.
 This also fits standard 64-quart storage totes perfectly.